ludvikalkhoury/PID-Controller-Simulation/README.md

 python \controller\PID.py
 ```

-The repository also contains a '.exe' file (PID.exe) that can run the simulator directly.
+The repository also contains a '.exe' file (PID.exe from /Python/controller/dist/PID.exe) that can run the simulator directly.

 **Reference:**